 Instructions

-- Then add the oil and water to the bowl of the food processor and pulse until the dough comes together (a few minutes).
+- Add the oil and water to the bowl of the food processor and pulse until the dough comes together (a few minutes).1 tablespoon olive oil, 60 grams water

 - Transfer the dough onto a lightly floured working surface and roll it out about ⅛in/3mm thin.Oil the surface of the dough if it keeps sticking to the rolling pin.